How to Photograph the Milky Way

 Some of the most effective actions using the package listed above are “make stars smaller” and “local contrast adjustment”.
 Below, you’ll find an updated image processing video where I process the data from a stacked image in Photoshop.

 You may also want to try running Topaz DeNoise AI on the image to remove noise in the darker areas of the image.
-This is a third-party (paid) plugin, but I have found it to be very effective when processing nightscape-style images including the Milky Way.
+This is a third-party (paid) plugin, but I have found it to be very effective when processing nightscape-style images, including the Milky Way.

 Including Foreground Details

-Sometimes you will want to capture foreground details in your Milky Way photo, to show the surrounding landscape below the night sky.
+Sometimes, you will want to capture foreground details in your Milky Way photo to show the surrounding landscape below the night sky.
 In a single exposure taken on a stationary tripod, this is not an issue because the ground is not moving.
 However, when using a star tracker to capture images, the Earth will show movement as early as 30 seconds, creating a blurry portion of your image.

-This creates a challenging scenario for amateur astrophotographers that want to create an image with a stack of tracked shots and terrestrial details that are not blurred.
+This creates a challenging scenario for amateur astrophotographers who want to create an image with a stack of tracked shots and terrestrial details that are not blurred.
 The solution is to create a composite image that combines a separate shot (or stack) of sharp, foreground landscape details with a tracked set of images of the Milky Way.

-To accomplish this, it is very important to blend the images together naturally, avoiding any hard edges between the night sky, and the Earth below.
+To accomplish this, it is very important to blend the images together naturally, avoiding any hard edges between the night sky and the Earth below.
 I find that the best way to do this is to use a feathered mask in Photoshop, with the useful refinement options found in the Select and Mask tool.
 The image below shows what this mask would look like in an image of the Milky Way with trees beneath it.

 Blending images together (using masks) to create a Milky Way composite.

-Essentially you want to take a clean shot of the foreground, to replace the blurry version in your night sky stack.
+Essentially, you want to take a clean shot of the foreground to replace the blurry version in your night sky stack.
 The more exposures used for your Milky Way sky, the greater the blurring effect will be on the ground (because more time has passed).
-You may want to limit your integrated exposure time to about 30 minutes or less, to make the process of blending the images together easier.
+You may want to limit your integrated exposure time to about 30 minutes or less to make the process of blending the images together easier.

-The following graphic presents some aggressive Milky Way camera settings, using an astro-modified mirrorless camera (Canon EOS Ra).
+The following graphic presents some aggressive Milky Way camera settings using an astro-modified mirrorless camera (Canon EOS Ra).
 These are the exact settings used to take a picture of the Milky Way core rising over our campsite in July 2021.

 Keys to a great Milky Way image:

-• Use a wide-angle camera lens to capture a large portion of the Milky Way (17mm or wider is best)
+- Use a wide-angle camera lens to capture a large portion of the Milky Way (17mm or wider is best)

-• Use a higher ISO setting than you would normally use during the day to collect more signal
+- Use a higher ISO setting than you would normally use during the day to collect more signal

-• Use your camera’s lowest f-stop to collect as much light as possible in a single exposure
+- Use your camera’s lowest f-stop to collect as much light as possible in a single exposure

-• Shoot in RAW mode to adjust variables such as white balance in post-processing
+- Shoot in RAW mode to adjust variables such as white balance in post-processing

-• Pay close attention to the histogram and “expose to the right”
+- Pay close attention to the histogram and “expose to the right”

-• Focus using your DSLR’s live view function on a bright star at 10X magnification
+- Focus using your DSLR’s live view function on a bright star at 10X magnification

-• Set your camera’s drive mode to a 2 or 10-second delay to avoid camera shake
+- Set your camera’s drive mode to a 2 or 10-second delay to avoid camera shake

-• Use a star tracker that has been properly polar aligned to take longer exposures
+- Use a star tracker that has been properly polar aligned to take longer exposures

-• Use a remote shutter release cable to automate an imaging sequence
+- Use a remote shutter release cable to automate an imaging sequence

-• Fasten your DSLR camera securely into place on your tripod or star tracker
+- Fasten your DSLR camera securely into place on your tripod or star tracker

-• Take multiple long-exposure images to stack and improve the signal-to-noise-ratio
+- Take multiple long-exposure images to stack and improve the signal-to-noise-ratio

-• Shoot dark frames of the same temperature and exposure length to subtract during the stacking process
+- Shoot dark frames of the same temperature and exposure length to subtract during the stacking process

 Photographing the Milky Way with a Smartphone